FAQ

 GENERAL QUESTIONS

-• CCAA is an association that accredits counsellors who have a Christian faith and seek to integrate their theology with psychology.
-Our registered members have been trained in counselling practices with accredited organisations.
-CCAA offers a wide range of Professional Development meetings across all of Australia, including a National Conference normally every 2 years.
+CCAA is an association that accredits counsellors who have a Christian faith and seek to integrate their theology with psychology.
+Our registered members have been trained in counselling with accredited training providers.

-Generally, you can expect to pay between $80 – $160 an hour for a counsellor for an individual session.
-Counselling costs can seem expensive at first glance however counselling costs are often less than the ‘gap’ charged by a psychologist at a recommended rate of around $260 per hour, even with a rebate.
-Psychologists can charge less than the recommended rate depending on their expertise and types of therapy, should you seek the services of a psychologist you would need to discuss your needs with them.
+Generally, you can expect to pay between $90 – $180 an hour for a counsellor for an individual session.
+Counselling costs can seem expensive at first glance, however counselling costs are often less than the “gap fee” charged by a psychologist after a Medicare rebate.

 Each initial session is different and this is where you can get a feel for the counsellor you have chosen.
 Counsellors do not follow a script.
 The session will probably involve your counsellor allowing you to talk freely and work out what you want to achieve through the counselling process.
 You can say as much or as little as you like.
 Even though the first session may feel quite emotional, it is important that you feel comfortable and emotionally safe.